romanpauk/dingo/docs/core-concepts.md

 respects the usual semantics of that form when creating or passing instances around.

-What you can inject depends on both:
+The injectable result depends on both:

 - the chosen scope